-The huge increase in Viacoin buying orders capitalized its market from $64million to $159 million within few minutes.
+The huge increase in Viacoin buying orders capitalized its market from $64million to $159 million within a few minutes.
 Binance was quick to notice this unusual activity and it also noted unauthorized sale orders.
 On Reddit, the company posted this statement afterward:

 “We are investigating reports of some users having issues with their funds.
-Our team is aware and investigating the issue as we speak.
+Our team is aware of and investigating the issue as we speak.
 As of this moment, the only confirmed victims have registered API keys (to use with trading bots or otherwise).
 There is no evidence of the Binance platform being compromised.”

 This means, a third-party service or application was compromised and since users of the third-party app used API keys for controlling their Binance accounts, a hacker may have created a bot to submit orders at that particular time (7:00 AM Pacific).
 Withdrawals were although stopped by Binance but it was a bit too late by then as it is believed that the hacker already had gained a solid position in Viacoin on another exchange.
 Quite possibly, the hacker sold a big chunk of Viacoins soon after increasing its rate on Binance, which shows how vulnerable cryptocurrencies currently are when it comes to security.